How Do the Iowa Caucuses Work? It’s Different for Both Parties | NBC Nightly News

 How Do The Iowa Caucuses Work, And Why Are They So Important? | TODAY

-The Iowa caucuses are biennial electoral events for members of the Democratic and Republican Parties in the U.S. state of Iowa.
-Unlike primary elections in most other U.S. states, where registered voters go to polling places to cast ballots, Iowans instead gather at local caucus meetings to discuss and vote on the candidates.
-During both the presidential and midterm election seasons, registered Iowan voters vote in a per-precinct caucus for the party of which they are registered as a member.
+The Iowa caucuses are quadrennial electoral events for the Democratic and Republican parties in the U.S. state of Iowa.
+Unlike primary elections, where registered voters cast ballots at polling places on election day, Iowa caucuses are meetings where voters gather to discuss and select candidates for their registered party.
+Political parties hold the caucuses, in contrast to most state-run primaries.
+Both presidential and midterm elections in Iowa use caucuses.
 The caucuses are also held to select delegates to county conventions and party committees, among other party activities.